isomerpages/govtech-stp/_reciprocal-green-lane/01c-outbound-RGL-faq.md

 <div id="faq-top"></div>

-### FAQ for Travellers in Singapore seeking entry to the following foreign counterparts countries/regions
+### FAQ for Travellers in Singapore seeking entry to the following RGL counterpart countries/regions

 <table>
   <thead>